tjr226/Sprint-Challenge-Redux-Smurfs/README.md

 Your finished project must include all of the following requirements:

-- [ ] Start in the `index.js` file by following all the prompts there to ensure that `Redux-Thunk` is wired up properly.
+- [ x ] Start in the `index.js` file by following all the prompts there to ensure that `Redux-Thunk` is wired up properly.
-- [ ] Because `Redux-Thunk` is wired up as a middleware for this project.
+- [ x ] Because `Redux-Thunk` is wired up as a middleware for this project.
 Be sure to utilize thunks when appropriate:

 ```js
 return dispatch => {